zizhendeng/zizhendeng.github.io/_pages/about.md

 Welcome to my homepage!

 I am currently a master student in the **National Key Laboratory of Multimodal Artificial Intelligence Systems** of the [Institute of Automation, Chinese Academy of Sciences](http://www.ia.cas.cn/).
-Before that, I received my bachelor's degree from the Department of Computer Science of [North China Electric Power University](https://www.ncepu.edu.cn/) in 2021.
+Before that, I received my bachelor's degree from the Department of Computer of [North China Electric Power University](https://www.ncepu.edu.cn/) in 2021.
 During my undergraduate period, I ranked first in my major **(1/119)**, won the **National Scholarship**, and graduated as the **Outstanding Graduate**.

 My research interest focuses on Deep causal learning, Causal inference, LLM Alignment and Social computing(e.g., information cascade, social resilience).